Faculty & Staff

 Ms. Rossi was born and raised in upstate New York.
 She recently finished her Bachelor’s degree in Spanish, ESL, and Education at Gordon College.
 Besides her love for teaching and the Spanish language, Ms. Rossi enjoys singing, playing the guitar, and spending time with family and friends.

-Sarah Roy, LICSW, has served as the Lower School Adjustment Counselor at Salem Academy Charter School since 2010.
-Originally from Indiana, Mrs. Roy received dual undergraduate degrees in Counseling and Sociology from Grace College, Winona Lake, IN.
+Sarah Roy is a Licensed Independent Clinical Social Worker and has served as the Lower School Adjustment Counselor at Salem Academy Charter School since 2010.
+Originally from Indiana, Mrs. Roy received dual undergraduate degrees in Counseling and Sociology from Grace College in Winona Lake, IN.
 She went on to complete her Masters of Social Work degree from Boston College.
-Prior to joining the SACS team, Mrs. Roy spent four years working at Germaine Lawrence, an Arlington, MA residential treatment program and school for adolescent girls facing challenges related to mental illness, trauma and learning difficulties.
+Prior to joining the Salem Academy team, Mrs. Roy spent several years working in a residential treatment facility for adolescent girls facing challenges related to mental illness, trauma and learning difficulties.
 She has extensive experience facilitating both individual and group counseling with a focus on building coping strategies, social skills and conflict resolution skills.
 Mrs. Roy enjoys collaborating with students and their families to ensure that student behavioral, emotional and social needs both in and out of the classroom are being met.
+In her spare time, Mrs. Roy enjoys spending time with her family, being outdoors and attending community events.

 Linda St. Pierre